dpatt830/myrepo/README.md

 # Transcriptome Analysis Pipeline

 ## Overview
 This pipeline automates the analysis of the Human herpesevirus 5, also known as Human cytomegalovirus (HCMV), transcriptomes at **2 and 6 days post-infection (dpi)**.
 It retrieves sequencing data, processes reads, and identifies differentially expressed genes.
+This pipeline can be used for other transcriptomes as well.

 ## Features
 - Downloads transcriptomic data from NCBI SRA